How to Avoid Cashier's Check Fraud: Examples and Explanation

 A Typical Cashier’s Check Scam

-The most common cashier’s check scam goes something like this: A "buyer" wants to purchase a product and will use a cashier’s check.
-For whatever reason, the buyer has a check issued for an amount in excess of the purchase price.
+The most common cashier’s check scam goes something like this: A "buyer" wants to purchase a product with a cashier’s check or money order.
+For whatever reason, the buyer sends a check issued for an amount in excess of the purchase price.
 Still, the buyer wants the seller to "just go ahead" and deposit the check.
 Finally, the buyer requests that the seller return the excess money, typically in cash, by wire transfer, or via Western Union.
-The return payment might go directly back to the buyer or to a third party.
+That return payment might go directly back to the buyer or to a third party.

 Note the key elements:

 - The buyer uses a cashier’s check or money order.
-They explain that this is their only option for payment.
+They may have several excuses for why those are their only options.

 - The seller or recipient gets a check for more than they asked for.